swaxi/SGTool/README.md

 1) Either:
 - Download the zip file from the green **<> Code** button and install the zip file in QGIS using the plugin manager for the version on github or
 - Install directly from the QGIS plugin manager from the plugin repository
-2) If you get an error of the type **ModuleNotFoundError: No module named 'sklearn'** or any other module name you can install it directly from the QGIS Python COnsole (Menu Plugins->Python Console) and then type in (for the sklearn example):
+2) If you get an error of the type **ModuleNotFoundError: No module named 'sklearn'** or any other module name you can install it directly from the QGIS Python Console (Menu Plugins->Python Console) and then type in (for the sklearn example):

-   **!pip install scikit-learn**
+   **!pip3 install scikit-learn**

-- for other modules that may be msising the module name to be installed with !pip install is generally the same as the name specified in the error (scikit-learn is a special case) so for example if **shapely** was missing the command would be:
+- for other modules that may be missing, the module name to be installed with !pip3 install is generally the same as the name specified in the error (scikit-learn is a special case) so for example if **shapely** was missing the command would be:

-   **!pip install shapely**
+   **!pip3 install shapely**

 ## Grav/Mag Filters